Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 What is computer system validation?

-Computer system validation is a documented process that consistently and reproducibly ensures that a computer system does exactly what it was designed to do.
-In English, it is referred to as computer system validation.
+Computer system validation is a documented process that consistently and reproducibly ensures a computer system does exactly what it was designed to do.
+In English, this process is referred to as computer system validation (CSV).

 In this article:

-Computer system validation for the pharmaceutical and medical device industries
+Computer system validation for the pharmaceutical and medical technology industries

-Pharmaceutical and medical device companies must ensure that drugs and medical devices are safe and have the desired effect.
-Software validation ensures that software used in the manufacture, analysis and documentation of products functions correctly.
+Pharmaceutical and medical technology companies must guarantee that medicines and medical devices are safe and deliver the intended effect.
+Software validation ensures that the software used in manufacturing, analysis, and documentation works correctly.

-Medical devices and pharmaceuticals are sensitive, strictly regulated industries.
-Computer system validation helps companies in these sectors to reliably meet the strict requirements.
+These are sensitive, strictly regulated industries.
+Computer system validation helps companies reliably meet the demanding requirements.

-By checking correct processes, computer system validation prevents serious consequences such as production downtime, regulatory penalties or false effects.
+By verifying that processes run correctly, CSV prevents serious consequences such as production downtime, regulatory penalties, or incorrect product effects.

 21 CFR Part 11

-The regulation 21 CFR Part 11 is defined by the Food and Drug Administration, FDA, and specifies the requirements that apply to electronic records and electronic signatures.
-This includes computer system validation, as it is responsible for the creation, processing and storage of electronic records.
+Issued by the U.S. Food and Drug Administration (FDA), this regulation defines requirements for electronic records and electronic signatures.
+Computer system validation falls under this, as it covers the creation, editing, and storage of electronic records.

 EU GMP guidelines

-The EU GMP guideline defines standards according to which medicinal products are manufactured in the European Union.
-Annex 11 of the guideline defines the requirements for computer system validation.
+These define the standards for manufacturing medicines in the European Union.
+Annex 11 specifies the requirements for computer system validation.

 ISO 13485

-ISO 13485 defines the requirements that a quality management system for the production of medical devices and pharmaceuticals must fulfill.
-This also includes computer system validation.
+This standard sets out the requirements for a quality management system in the production of pharmaceuticals and medical devices – including computer system validation.

 ISO 27001